deephaven-examples/processing-large-csv-data/README.md

 ![img](total_expend.png)

-More advanced operations can also be directly done, such is the second example
+More advanced operations can be done directly, as shown here:

 ```python
 def dh_sum_by_monthly(table):